JJ8428/TuringMachineSimulator/README.md

 ```python
 python3 main.py -b tm_PALINDROME.txt -i b0001110111000
 ```
-This will print every step and state the TM took and whether the input is accepted/rejected at the bottom of the console text.
+Running this will print every state (and transitions of the state) the TM has, each step the TM took, whether the input is accepted/rejected, and how the input(tape) looks after being processed by the TM in the console text.
+The example above will be accepted since the input is indeed a palindrome.

 Suppose the user wants to complement the string '000111000111'.
 The first thing is to check if there exists a transition table that complements a string of 0's and 1's.
 Yes, we have one called tm_COMPLEMENT.txt.
 All that is to do is to enter the command line.
 Remember, since the input string does not begin with a blank (b) as its first character, the program will warn the user that the text has no blank (b) as its first character and automically will prepend one.
 ```python
 python3 main.py -b tm_COMPLEMENT.txt -i 000111000111
 ```
+This example will accept the string regardless (There is nothing to reject unless there are characters other than b 0 or 1) and yield the processed string 111000111000 with blanks either appended for prepended to it.